-From a continental perspective, almost nine-tenths (89.2%) of Hungarian exports by value were delivered to fellow European countries.
-Smaller percentages were sent to importers in Asia.
+From a continental perspective, 88.8% of Hungary’s exports by value were delivered to fellow European countries while 6.1% were sold to importers in Asia.
 Hungary shipped another 3.5% worth of goods to North America.
-Smaller percentages went to Africa (0.6%), Latin America (0.5%) excluding Mexico but including the Caribbean, then Oceania (0.3%) led by Australia.
+Smaller percentages went to Africa (0.6%), Latin America (0.4%) excluding Mexico but including the Caribbean then Oceania (0.3%) led by Australia.

 Hungary’s Top 10 Exports

-Hungary’s top 10 exports accounted for three-quarters (75.4%) of the overall value of its global shipments.
+Hungary’s top 10 exports accounted for over three-quarters (75.8%) of the overall value of its global shipments.

-At the more detailed four-digit Harmonized Tariff System (HTS) code level, Hungary’s most valuable export product is cars (7.3% of total).
+At the more detailed four-digit Harmonized Tariff System (HTS) code level, Hungary’s most valuable export product is cars (8.3% of total).
 Following that are automotive parts or accessories (5%), medication mixes in dosage (3.5%), mobile phones (3%), computers including optical readers (2.9%), television receivers, monitors and projectors (2.8%), piston engines (2.5%) then electric storage batteries (2.4%).

 The following types of Hungarian product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.